Native American Relations in the Republic of Texas

 sketch of an Apache Indian on horseback

-Name at least one American Indian tribe that lived in Texas from pre-colonization through the Republic.
-To list more than one, separate the tribes with a comma, like this: British, French.
+Name at least one group of indigenous people that lived in what is now Texas.
+To list more than one, separate the names with a comma, like this: British, French.

 Post your answer

-Students should be able to name at least one of the tribes highlighted in Unit 1 of this course.
-The tribes who spent a significant amount of time in the area today known as Texas include: Lipan Apache, Caddo, Jumano, Karankawa, Coahhuiltecan, Wichita, Tonkawa, and Comanche.
+Students should be able to name at least one of the groups highlighted in Unit 1 of this course.
+The indigenous people who lived in the area today known as Texas include: Lipan Apache, Caddo, Jumano, Karankawa, Coahhuiltecan, Wichita, Tonkawa, and Comanche.
 The Jumanos lived in the disputed territory of the Texas borders.
 As students learned in an earlier unit, the Comanche arrived in Texas after the Europeans.
+It’s also important to note to students that these indigenous people still exist today, some of which still live in Texas.

 When everyone is ready to continue, unlock the next scene.